 Contemporary artist David Cerny is much loved for his black humor and bizarre sculptures.
 His work can be found all over Prague, from the babies crawling up Zizkov Tower to the upside-down horse in Lucerna Gallery off Wenceslas Square.

 Prague’s public transit system is cheap, reliable, and integrated—tickets are valid on the metro, trams, and buses, as well as transfers between them.
-Much of the historic center is closed to traffic, making walking an enjoyable way to explore the city
+Much of the historic center is closed to traffic, making walking an enjoyable way to explore the city.

 Things to Bring

 Czechs tend to dress up, so suggest clients bring something smart to wear to dinner or the theater.
+If traveling in colder months, always pack layers so you can more easily go from the cold outdoors to the warm indoors.